Zadigo/nuxt-ganalytics/README.md

 const { sendEvent } = useAnalyticsEvent()

 function handleLogin() {
-  sendEvent(defineEvent('login', { method: 'Google' }))
+  sendEvent(defineAnalyticsEvent('login', { method: 'Google' }))
 }
 ```

 `sendEvent`

 This is the main function used to send events to Google Analytics.
-It takes an event object created with the `defineEvent` function or any other function that
+It takes an event object created with the `defineAnalyticsEvent` function or any other function that
 uses it under the hood.

 `set`